Flone-dnb/low-end-engine/docs/Manual.md

 ### About raw pointers

 Some engine functions return raw pointers.
 Generally, when the engine returns a raw pointer to you this means that you should not free/delete it and it is guaranteed to be valid for the (most) time of its usage.
+For example nodes can receive a raw pointer to the game instance and that pointer is guaranteed to be valid while the node is spawned, after the node is despawned it will probably still be valid but it depends on how you use your nodes.
 For more information read the documentation for the functions you are using.

 ## Creating or loading a new world